Mimicoctopus1/photobooth/README.md

 * Customizable capture delay timer
 * Download page
 * Add [filters](#filters) like contrast, brightness, and blur
-* Photos stored as a txt file
+* Photos (PNG format) stored as binary strings in memory as well as in .data/photos
 * Easy server-side TUI for erasing captures and saving archives

 To-do list: